-- No Medicare benefits outside the HMO: With a Medicare Advantage plan, all Medicare and HMO benefits are provided through the plan.
-You must follow the HMO's requirements and use their providers.
-You may not receive any benefits from Medicare or that HMO if you choose to receive care outside your HMO other than for those services as specified in the plan contract.
-Check plan documents for any limitations or exclusions. - Medicare benefits available outside the HMO: With an HMO that coordinates coverage with Medicare, you can choose to receive Medicare benefits outside of your HMO.
+Medicare benefits available outside the HMO service area: With an HMO that coordinates coverage with Medicare, you may choose to receive Medicare benefits outside of your HMO.
 You would be responsible for Medicare's coinsurance, deductibles and other charges.
 In this case, no payment will be made by the HMO other than for services provided under the HMO plan benefits.
 (Some HMOs provide only a benefit for emergency care received outside the HMO; others cover more.)
 Check plan documents for any limitations or exclusions.
 Most NYSHIP HMOs do not coordinate coverage with Medicare.